 If you’re a gear head like me, then you don’t settle for anything less than the best equipment.
 Even though you’re a beginner, you don’t have to settle for less than stellar results.
 The FinishLine will provide you with a professional finish.

-HVLP paint sprayers atomize paint at a high volume and with relatively low pressure, resulting in a softer finish.
-This makes for easier application, while producing professional results.
+HVLP sprayers atomize paint at a high volume but lower pressure, producing a softer finish that’s easier to apply while delivering professional-quality results.

 The DeVilbiss FinishLine is THE car paint sprayer you’ll want when you need superior results for multiple applications while still managing your budget.

-It might be more than the average DIY finisher needs for a vehicle or two, but who cares?
-Get the best for yourself.
-If you run a small shop or detail business, you’ll love what this automotive paint gun can do.
+This gun might offer more than the average DIY finisher needs for one or two vehicles—but why settle for less?
+Treat yourself to the best.
+If you run a small shop or detailing business, you’ll appreciate what this automotive paint gun can deliver.

 We also agree with some of the public reviews of this particular kit regarding hose size: the minimum recommended hose is 5/16 inches, but better results come if you step up to at least a 3/8 inch hose.

-We had to carefully use a wrench with gentle constant pressure.
-Once you’ve gotten it off, the wrench tool works every time.
+We had to use a wrench carefully, applying steady, gentle pressure to loosen the tip.
+After the initial removal, the included wrench tool works smoothly every time.

 If you need the FinishLine manual, click this link up for a copy. n case you need spare and replacement parts for your gun, check out this link.